-Lately, I’ve been getting a lot of questions from those of you who haven’t visited our website in awhile and are wondering about the changes.
+Hi there, sewing friends!
+It’s been a hot minute since I explained all about the “new” Nancy’s Notions.
+(Although, it’s not really new news.
+It’s been a few years now!)
+But lately, I’ve been getting a lot of questions from those of you who haven’t visited our website in awhile and are wondering about the changes.
 Let me explain a little.
 Sadly, Nancy passed away in 2017.
 After her death, Nancy’s family sold Nancy’s Notions and Missouri Star Quilt Company purchased it in 2020.
-The website is no longer an online store, but an online library full of sewing and quilting articles, tips, tricks, and inspiration!
+We no longer have a catalog and our website is no longer an online store, but is now online library full of sewing and quilting articles, tips, tricks, and inspiration!
+I think of it like a really cool sewing magazine that you can look through for great articles and inspirations – except it’s online and it’s free!
 And no worries, you can still purchase notions and fabric from our sister-site, Missouri Star Quilt Company.
 You can find links to get there in every article or on the Nancy’s Notions homepage!

 Let’s talk about Nancy for a minute.
 She was a pioneer.
 A sewist.
 An educator.
 She was all of this and so much more.
 We honor her legacy by continuing her mission – a mission to teach others the joy of making it yourself.
 What is “it?”
 “It” can be a quilt, a coat, a bag, or anything that you desire to make yourself.